2010 Hurricane Igor

 I’m a pretty young person, but I definitely didn’t grow up as engaged with climate change, and climate change activism.
 And I really hope that that means that things are different.
 The only way people just listen is when people make enough noise.
 I consider that a part of my role in the world as a reporter.

-This story was originally published in the Asparagus, on October 25, 2022.
+This testimony was originally published in the Asparagus, on October 25, 2022.

 Related Stories